MultiCraft/repixture/manual_generator/content/manual.md

 ### Commands

-Like in many other Minetest games, several <span class="concept">server commands</span> are available which allow you to do some special things via the chat.
+Like in many other Luanti games, several <span class="concept">server commands</span> are available which allow you to do some special things via the chat.
 Most of these commands are considered cheating and require privileges.
-Commands work like in other games for Minetest.
-Look up the Minetest help for details.
+Commands work like in other games for Luanti.
+Look up the Luanti help for details.
 Say `/help` in chat for a list of available commands.

 Here are some noteworthy commands (all of these need some privilege):